sledre/documentation/content/usage/frontend.md

 #### Datasets

 It is possible to generate datasets which is a zip file containing the results of all jobs that have been run.
-The dataset is organized in a tree which subdirectories are defined by the samples sha256 hashs with a depth of 5 bytes.
+The dataset is organized in a tree which subdirectories are defined by the samples sha256 hashes with a depth of 5 bytes.

 ![Dataset Generation](/images/frontend/dataset-gen.png?classes=border,shadow&height=200)